 Distributed Quantum Computing (DQC) emerges as a solution to the intricate challenges associated with physically realizing a fully functional quantum computer.
 This concept revolves around the strategic utilization of the combined resources of two or more small quantum computers, working cohesively to form a unified and potent entity.
-The core principle is grounded in the tenets of quantum mechanics, facilitating the establishment of a quantum communication system through well-established protocols such as CQP (Quantum Communication Protocol) and QPAlg (Quantum Process Algebra).

-DQC operationally relies on the foundational components of quantum gates and measurements, serving as primitives for the transmission of qubits across distributed networks.
-Qubits, as fundamental units of quantum information, play a pivotal role in enabling efficient communication between individual quantum processors.
+The core principle is grounded in the tenets of quantum mechanics, facilitating the establishment of a quantum communication system through well-established protocols such as QCP (Quantum Communication Protocol) and QPAlg (Quantum Process Algebra).
+DQC operationally relies on the foundational components of quantum gates and measurements, serving as the base for the transmission of qubits across distributed networks.

-To rigorously assess the robustness and accuracy of quantum processing within the distributed framework, the application of bisimulation semantics for quantum process algebra becomes imperative.
-This formal methodology provides a meticulous description of the resilience and potential inaccuracies inherent in the implementation of quantum operations and elementary gates within the specific context of DQC.
+To rigorously assess the robustness and accuracy of quantum processing within the distributed framework, applying bisimulation (a relation between quantum processes that ensures they are indistinguishable based on their observable behaviors, despite potential differences in their internal quantum states and operations) semantics for quantum process algebra becomes imperative.
+This formal methodology provides a meticulous description of the resilience and potential inaccuracies inherent in the implementation of quantum operations and elementary gates DQC.
 In essence, DQC represents a meticulously engineered approach that capitalizes on the collaborative power of small quantum computers, coupled with established communication protocols, to pave the way for practical and efficient distributed quantum processing.